 When you file your taxes, you have two options for filing your return with the Internal Revenue Service (IRS): electronically or by mail.

 Both methods of submitting have their pros and cons.
-E-filing is safe, faster, and more convenient than paper filing, but filing by mail can be cheaper, though it requires the IRS longer to process refunds.
+E-filing is safe, faster, and more convenient than paper filing, but filing by mail can be cheaper, though it takes the IRS longer to process refunds.

-The Advantages of E-Filing
+The Benefits of E-Filing

 Less Human Error